Grand Boddha de Kamakura

 FAQ: where to stay in Kamakura

-Which area for a first time in Kamakura?
+Which area should you choose for a first visit to Kamakura?

-Where to go out at night in Kamakura?
+Where can you go out at night in Kamakura?

 How much does a hotel night cost in Kamakura?